BMW Driver Nicks Police Officer in Shocking Crash

-A woman who narrowly avoided hitting a police officer as she crashed her BMW into a police car has been sentenced for dangerous driving.
+A woman who almost hit a police officer after smashing her BMW into a police car has been slapped with a dangerous driving conviction.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.